Myoth13/news_classification/README.md

 <li>https://timesofindia.indiatimes.com/topic/crime-news CrimeSpider.py</li>
 </ul>

-Each script creates a sub folder and stores the articles into csv files.
+Each script creates a sub folder and stores the articles into parquet files.
+Check for the dataset to be well-balanced: amount of articles for each label should be roughly equal for the best performance or change weights in the model.

 <h2>Dataset</h2>
 <b>Script name:</b> load_data.py